 10) Many people believe that the tattooer has to be crazy, always high, and someone in line with a dark figure.
 It is a myth; many artists are lovely, sometimes married, and often proud parents.
 If you suspect that the artist is under any substance influence or has any addictions, you should think before allowing him to work on you.
 It is a well-known fact that alcoholics and junkies have problems with shaky hands.

 13) A good professional is not always the one who makes a tattoo properly; doing a proper job is an obligation of a good professional.
-To me, a good professional has to make the client aware of few details about tattoos.
+To me, a good professional has to make the client aware of a few details about tattoos.

 14) If you are a woman and want to have kids, a tattoo on your stomach or the lateral of your waistline, whether horizontally or vertically, might not be a good idea; it will stretch due to the pregnancy lolossome of its beauty.